lfs is a small tool similar to the df command for producing a list of file systems on Linux in a clear and beautiful tabular form.

 lfs executable.
 An easy solution is to put it in

 sudo mv build/x86_64-linux/lfs /usr/local/bin/ sudo chmod +x /usr/local/bin/lfs

-lfs should now be installed on your system.
+lfs command should now be available on your system.